YihDu/CEMUSA/pkgdown/index.md

 ---
-title: "Spatial Grouping Discrepancy (SGD)"
-output: html_document
+title: "About"
+template: home
 ---

+# SGD: A evaluation metric for Spatial Transcriptomics data

-# Installation
+## Installation

 To install the package from GitHub, use the following command: